Frédéric Vervisch: Formula Three

-In 2007 Vervisch graduated to F3 and raced with JB Motorsport in the German F3 Championship.
-He made a remarkable debut and finished runner-up to Carlo van Dam with 4 race wins and 11 podium finishes.
+In 2007 Vervisch moved to the German Formula Three Championship with JB Motorsport and finished runner-up to Carlo van Dam, taking four wins and eleven podiums.

-That winter, lured by the F1 test with Force India as prize for the champion, Vervisch participated with Team Goddard in the Asian F3 Championship with only one goal: winning the championship.
-He did so while scoring an overwhelming 11 race wins on circuits such as Sepang and Zhuhai.
-However, due to changes in F1 testing rules, the F1 test drive with Force India could not take place.
+That winter he entered the Asian F3 Championship with Team Goddard, winning the title with eleven victories.

-In 2008 Vervisch returned to the German F3 Championship, this time with Swiss Racing Team.
-Again, the goal was clear and simple: winning the championship.
-Halfway the season Vervisch switched to Jo Zeller Racing and eventually clinched the title by winning 5 of the 6 remaining races, which brought his total season tally to 7 race wins.
+In 2008 he returned to German F3 with Swiss Racing Team; mid-season he switched to Jo Zeller Racing and won the championship with seven race wins.

 In 2010 Vervisch decided to go back to Europe and race with RC Motorsport in the Italian F3 Championship.
 He scored a season-best 3rd-place finish at Imola but left the championship at the next round in Mugello after having suffered 2 engine failures before even the start of the first race, and the subsequent team decision to withdraw from the race.

 Atlantic Championship

 In 2009 after having won the 2008 German F3 title, Vervisch moved to the United States where he competed in the Atlantic Championship for Genoa Racing.
 He finished 4th in the championship standings with four podium finishes and grabbed the Rookie of the Year title.